August 31, 2022

 creamy al dente lemon risotto

-Finish & Serve – When the risotto has absorbed the majority of the broth and is al dente (if it isn’t al dente yet, continue adding broth), add the Parmesan cheese and heavy cream, and mix to incorporate and cook for about 20-30 seconds.
-Serve immediately.
+Finish & Serve – When the risotto has absorbed the majority of the broth and is al dente (if it isn’t al dente yet, continue adding broth) turn off the heat.
+Add the Parmesan cheese, heavy cream, and mix to incorporate.
+The risotto will be a tad loose, don’t worry by the time you bring it to the table it will come together.
+Optional: Top with shrimp and fried capers and serve immediately.

 plate of creamy parmesan lemon risotto